lszeremeta/molstruct/README.md

 Use Molstruct in 3 easy steps.
 In this example, we will use the [DrugBank open dataset](https://www.drugbank.ca/releases/latest#open-data).

-1. Open terminal and install Molstruct
+1. Open a terminal and install Molstruct

 You can install the Molstruct from [PyPI](https://pypi.org/project/molstruct/):